 Yeah, that's right.

-But once it looked once it became a civil right, uh, again, definitions, words mean things.
+But once it became a civil right, again, definitions, words mean things.

-Once that happened, that's I'm just telling it, so it was over, combined with no pushback.
+Once that happened, I'm just telling you, so it was over, combined with no pushback.

 Inevitable.

-I don't know how soon it's gonna happen.
+I don't know how soon it's going to happen, but it is.

-And it's last night, C-SPAN, the host Bill Scanlan, moderating a discussion on the intersection of so-called infotainment programming and political journalism.
+And it's last night, C-SPAN, the host Bill Scanlon, moderating a discussion on the intersection of so-called infotainment programming and political journalism.

-I don't know if she's still on that show or not, but that's that's who Scanlan C-Span's talking to here.
+I don't know if she's still on that show or not, but that's who Scanlon C-SPAN's talking to here.

-This issue of uh where celebrities or major media personalities make news about politics.
+This issue of where celebrities or major media personalities make news about politics.

 It's more and more common.